 - References to or threats of suicide, or other types of self-harm

 - Threats of assault, both verbal and physical

 - Highly disruptive behavior: physical or verbal hostility, violence, destruction of property

 - Inability to communicate (e.g., slurred or garbled speech, disjointed thoughts)

 - Disorientation, confusion, loss of contact with conventional reality

 - If a peer is in need of immediate support, your best option is to call: 2222 from any campus phone or 412-392-3960.
-This will connect you with Campus Safety Dispatch, who can help you determine whether the Student Life Administrator On Duty (AOD) and/or Campus Police should be involved.
+This will connect you with Public Safety Dispatch, who can help you determine whether the Student Life Administrator On Duty (AOD) and/or Public Safety should be involved.
 The AOD can help students connect with needed supports in the moment.

 If you feel that a peer is in a non-life threatening psychological crisis, you can call the UCC during business hours (412-392-3977) or encourage the student to call themselves.
 The UCC receptionist will take some initial information and route the call appropriately.
 If you call, we will likely attempt to talk with the student of concern directly, if possible, and we will schedule a meeting with them within an appropriate time frame.
 If you feel comfortable, you can walk them to the UCC during business hours if they are willing.
 If so, please call ahead to let us know you are coming.

 The counseling center is not equipped to provide “walk-in services,” but we are able to provide risk assessment and triage support during business hours.
 If the UCC is unavailable and immediate support is desired, students are encouraged to contact Resolve Crisis Network at 1-888-796-8226 (toll free).